donfanning/n7/README.md

 redirected to local files.
 To configure how N7 uses SSH, you can set or add your ssh options to `N7_SSH_OPTS` or you can do it in your ssh config file.

-N7 automatically writes, to stdout, an End-Of-Task marker on the remote end at the end of each task, to signal the end of the task and to delimit the outputs from previous task.
+N7 automatically writes an End-Of-Task marker to stdout and stderr on the remote end at the end of each task, to signal the end of the task and to delimit the outputs from previous task.
 An implication of this is that if a task starts a background process then you need to redirect its stdout or make sure it doesn't write to the stdout; otherwise, it could interfere with the next task, causing it to be timed out.

 Moreover, N7 assumes there will be no user interactions.
 This means:

   1. You can ssh into your host without needing to enter a password.

   2. Your remote tasks won't be reading from SSH's stdin.

      In fact, N7 redirects stdin to /dev/null for any remote task running in a subshell.
 However, since N7 also allows a task to run directly in the login shell, in which the stdin is connected to SSH's stdin for reading command from N7, reading from stdin will interfere with the communication between N7 and SSH.

 Tasks